erikayazmeen/QAPortfolio/README.md

 ## Examples of my project that has tested (released to production)
 Web Testing
- * Koridor Utiliti Johor Sdn Bhd (KUJ) - This online platform allows construction professionals to apply and obtain necessary approvals or licenses before starting their underground utility projects
+ * Koridor Utiliti Johor Sdn Bhd (KUJ) - An online platform that allows construction professionals to apply and obtain necessary approvals or licenses before starting their underground utility projects
- * iBuyback Web - Recycling reward program exclusively for residents of Kuching South area
+ * iBuyback Web - For government usage to track user's recycle progress
  * Esukan.gg - Esports online platform for gamers and organizers to create, manage and join tournaments.
  * Excitix E-ticketing System - Online platform for Event Organiser to organize an event and e-ticketing
+ * iPeople - Web applications for Council management to track progress and divide task to people in charge

 Mobile Application Testing Android & IOS
  * SWAPP - An online platform to cread a digital business card
- * iBuyback
- * Excitix E-ticketing System
+ * iBuyback - An online Recycling reward program exclusively for residents of Kuching South area
+ * Excitix E-ticketing System - A scanner app for event organiser to scan QR code of a ticket holder for checking in and checking out
+ * iPeople - A mobile application seamless channel for reporting and addressing municipal issues within Sarawak area

 Game Testing For Every New Built Version Released in Android & IOS -
  * Doink Doink